MohaviRatau/DigitalClinic/README.md

 # Virtual Clinic
 ### about
 ***Virtual Clinic***
-is an online clinic to connect patients and doctors (providers) remotely, via an application that allows real-time interaction between the patient and the doctor.
+is an online clinic to connect patients and doctors (providers) remotely, via an application that allows real-time int eraction between the patient and the doctor.

-The project's MVP is to create an interface for the Patient, Provider and Manager to be able to register a patient, schedule an appointment, assist the patient via a video conference (Telemedicine).
+The project's MVP is to create an interface for the Patient, Provider and Manager to be able to register a patient, schedule an appointment, assist the patient via a video conference (Telemedicine). test pushing code
 The language used is `C#`, with `Entityframework`, `razor and JavaScript FrontEnd, Bootstrap and FontAwesome Icons libaries` and others.

 -----------